astronautlabs/libyuv-node/README.md

 - Optimized for Neon on Arm.
 - Optimized for MSA on Mips.

-For more information about libyuv, visit Google's site at https://chromium.googlesource.com/libyuv/libyuv/
+For more information about `libyuv`, visit Google's site at https://chromium.googlesource.com/libyuv/libyuv/

 ## Why?